 One of the regular Sunday Services at the Priory is chanting of the Shushogi ~ What is Truly Meant by Training and Enlightenment ~ a writing by Great Zen Master Dōgen.
-At this time of “Shelter in Place” due to the coronavirus, may this teaching of Dōgen Zenji (1200-1253) inspire you and guide your spiritual practice at home, while a monastic at the Priory will begin chanting in Buddha hall at 9:00 am every Sunday morning.
-Recordings are chanting of the Shasta Abbey choir.
+At this time of “Shelter in Place” due to the pandemic, may this teaching of Dōgen Zenji (1200-1253) inspire you and guide your spiritual practice at home.
+(Recordings are chanting of the Shasta Abbey choir.)

 The most important question for all Buddhists